The Fair Work Agency

 Issuing fines, notices and penalties

-The agency would be able to issue Notices of Underpayment if employees haven't received their entitled statutory payments (like SSP or NMW/NLW).
+The agency is be able to issue Notices of Underpayment if employees haven't received their entitled statutory payments (like SSP or NMW/NLW).
 These notices will instruct employers to pay the owed amount within a specified timeframe, along with a penalty.

 So, if you break the rules could face fines, potentially issued automatically.

 This one’s a big change.
-The FWA could bring an employment tribunal claim on behalf of a worker, even if that individual doesn’t want to( or feel able to) take legal action themselves.
+The FWA can bring an employment tribunal claim on behalf of a worker, even if that individual doesn’t want to (or feel able to) take legal action themselves.
 The worker wouldn’t need to be actively involved, making it much easier for cases to be brought forward.

 It’s also expected that the agency will be able to offer legal assistance, support, and representation to workers who do want to make a claim.
 That levels the playing field significantly and increases the risk for employers who aren’t compliant.